 Add foldable storage cubes to the mix in order to keep your belongings hidden away.
 It will come real handy when you have only a couple of panicked minutes for cleanup.

 Raise your bed’s storage potential with these clever bed risers

-The space under your bed is a goldmine in terms of dorm room storage.
-But with these bed risers, you get to bring its storage capabilities to new heights (pun fully intended).
+One of the best ways to save space in a dorm room is to take advantage of your bed.
+It’s an untapped goldmine in terms of dorm room storage.
+And with these bed risers, you get to bring its storage capabilities to new heights (pun fully intended).